hornos/gridhowto/README.md

     ./control kick 08:00:27:14:68:75

 The `kick` command creates a kickstart file in `boot` and a pxelinux configuration in `boot/pxelinux.cfg`.
 It also generates a root password which you can use for the stage 2 provisioning.
+Edit kickstarts after kicked.

 Finish the preparatin by starting the boot servers (http, dnsmasq) each in a separate terminal: